vellankikoti/testcontainers-db-message-brokers/database_testing/mongodb_example/01_basic_guests/README.md

 ### Database Operations

-- Creates a `guests` collection in the MongoDB database.
+- Creates a `users` collection in the MongoDB database.
 - Performs CRUD operations and validates the results.

 ### Assertions